2019-2020 Arcimoto FUV, & 2020 Deliverator HV Contactors & Battery Shutdown

 ChargePoint Home Flex Level 2 EV Charger, NEMA 14-50 Outlet 240V EV Charge Station, Electric Vehicle Charging Equipment Compatible with All EV Models

-• Charge with confidence: ChargePoint builds reliable, flexible and innovative EV charging stations for home, business and fleets.
+• Charge with Confidence: ChargePoint builds reliable, flexible and innovative EV charging stations for home, business and fleets.
 Drivers have access to 24/7 support and hundreds of thousands of places to charge across North America via the ChargePoint app.

 • Charge Smart: With the in-depth, user-friendly ChargePoint Mobile App, you can control your electric car charger, easily manage and set reminders, connect to your smart home devices, find stations, get valuable data and charging information, and get access to the app's latest features.